top of page

 James Arena-DeRosa

-James and his wife Lina Arena raised their two wonderful sons Anthony and Alessandro in Holliston where the family became involved in youth baseball, CCD at St. Mary's, Celebrate Holliston, and the town's wonderful public schools.
-Lina directed the Holliston Senior Center for many years and the two of them are long-time members of the Celebrate Holliston Committee.
+James has been a resident of Holliston since the early 1990s.
+Both sons, Anthony and Alessandro, were raised in Holliston where the family became involved in youth baseball, CCD at St. Mary's, Celebrate Holliston, and the town's wonderful public schools.

 A Life Of